Cloud API Services Platform

 Name field to invoke the rename

 When clicking on the bulb icon, a Save All Modified Resources dialog box displays prompting you to save all modified resources before proceed.Click OK and the Rename wizard appears.Type in a new name in the New name field.
 Select the Update references check box to propagate this change to the enclosing WSDL file.
-Click Preview to have a look at the original source and the refactored source.Click OK to validate the change and close the dialog box.
+Click Preview to view the original source and the refactored source.Click OK to validate the change and close the dialog box.

 Click the PortType field to set the